gocodeup/MySQL_Lesson/2_Relational_Databases.md

 **What are RDBMS's**

 RDBMS’s were developed decades ago to manage the underlying storage and organization for all of the information bits and their relationships.
-Examples include: MariaDB, MySQL, Oracle, Postgresql, mSQL, SQLServer There is even a special language that was invented to interact with relational databases, known as the Structured Query Language, or SQL.
+Examples include: MariaDB, MySQL, Oracle, Postgresql, mSQL, SQLServer.
+There is even a special language that was invented to interact with relational databases, known as the Structured Query Language, or SQL.
 Most RDBMS’s implement some form of SQL.
-Further discussion of SQL to occur in a later lecture.
+Further discussion of SQL is to come later in this lesson.

 **Data Relationships**